simondlr/mememarkets/README.md

-# Meme Markets
+# Meme Markets (Alpha)

+(NOTE: This is currently very WIP.
+The code/dapp won't run as is atm.
+Take with a pinch of salt until finalised for test release).

-Meme Markets is a decentralized protocol built on Ethereum that allows the decentralized monetization of *all* memes (not just the "dank" variety).
+Meme Markets is a decentralized protocol built on Ethereum that allows the decentralized monetization of *all* information and its network effects (memes).

 One can tokenise interest in memes such as #ethereum, #simondlr, #vitalikbuterin, #harambe, #trump, #globalwarming, #football, #capetown, #USA, #twitter, #tcpip, #apple, #freemyvunk, etc without the requirement of a centralised intermediary.